 Throughout the year, students learn about valuing difference, respect for self, respect for the rights and dignity of all persons, and respect for the environment around them.

+The programme also looks at keeping safe.
+This includes sessions around mental health, online safety and healthy lifestyles – including the dangers of drugs, alcohol, smoking and unhealthy eating.
 Year 7 are also involved in sessions around growing up and puberty.
 This is a time when young people come under new pressures and changes.
-Therefore at CLV we ensure that all students understand the changes occurring and provide information and approaches to help them deal with them in a sensitive way.
+Therefore we ensure that all students understand the changes occurring and provide information and approaches to help them deal with them in a sensitive way.

 The year 8 programme builds on the knowledge students have gained in year 7 and looks at topics such as peer pressure, discrimination, relationships, sex, healthy behaviours, emotional health and personal safety.
 Sex education is approached within a broader base of self-esteem and responsibility for the consequences of one’s actions.
 This will support your child to respect themselves and others, and understand difference.
 Students learn about the significance of stable relationships as key building blocks of community and society.

 The year 9 PSHE programme recognises that students are moving from the Junior Learning Village to the Senior Learning Village therefore support is given to help them make a smooth transition.

 Year 9 well-being days focus on topics such as relationships and sex, impact of the media, drugs and the law.
 The topics covered help students to recognise when they and others are at risk and equips them with the skills, strategies and language they need to take appropriate action.